-If a search engine like Google notices this, it will first discount the links – so they won’t pass any benefit to the website.
-If they keep it up, and look like they’re continuing to try cheating the system, the website will be penalised.
+When a search engine like Google notices this, it will first discount the links – so they won’t pass any benefit to the website.
+If the unnatural links keep popping up, and it looks like our florist is trying to cheat the system, Google will penalise the website.
 They could stop showing up in searches completely!

 How do you get links naturally?

 Getting natural links (links you haven’t paid for) isn’t easy, but there are many approaches that you can take to increase the chances people will link to you:

 - Write great content and promote it – If you have a blog, write about things relevant to your business.
 Make it personal, make it funny, make it insightful, make it engaging.
 Basically, write stuff that people will want to read.
 Then promote it on social media or in an email newsletter to your customers.
 A few good ideas for content include:

 - Get in the news – This one can be tough if you don’t have the budget.
 The best way to get in the news is to hire a PR agency but you can also signup to wire services, such as PR Newswire, where you can submit press releases.
 If a publication writes about you, they may also link to your website.
 Links from reputable news websites can be really good for your website’s SEO!

 - Build relationships – Get in touch with other individuals or companies in your industry and build a relationship with them.
 Maybe you can work together on a project or contribute to each other’s blogs